AndrewMathas/WebQuiz/README.md

 > python3 setup.py ctan

-To set up the system for use and code development use:
+To set up the system for development:

 > python3 setup.py develop